 It's a physics problem dependent on the design of the a/c unit.
 As temperatures drop the unit can't circulate coolant fluid properly and a safety is tripped.
 To reset some units UNPLUG-and-REPLUG your A/C unit when it warms up.
 Frigidaire suffers horribly from this problem even below 45 outside!
-LG & Samsung have no trouble.
+LG Samsung have no trouble.

-Split a/c maker “Klimaire” claims to run down to 5 deg F with no trouble.
+Mini-split air conditioner maker “Klimaire” claims to run down to 5F with no trouble.

-Normally the coolbot is set to allow the AIR temperature in the room to go 1.5 degrees F above and below the set temperature.
+Normally the CoolBot is set to allow the AIR temperature in the room to go 1.5 degrees F above and below the set temperature.
 The product in your room as more mass than air, so it will not be going up and down as much as the air temperature.

 Sometimes, though, you will see much more dramatic swings in temperature.
 What's are some solutions?

 Turn a/c to “Energy Saver” mode (best) OR turn a/c fan down.

 This is most likely to happen in small rooms with big a/c's OR in EMPTY rooms - The lack of stuff makes the air temp swing down too low.
 Once you load it up, this will stop happening.
 Flower folks: adding 5 gal buckets of water helps.

 Sometimes people that just want the room to be 50F have this problem as well.
 It's because the air conditioner is too big for a room kept at that temperature.
 But don't panic!
 The above steps will help!